Restore an app in Azure

-To see details about the success or failure of the app restore operation, select the Audit Log part of the main Browse blade.
+To see details about the success or failure of the app restore operation, navigate to the Audit Log blade in the Azure portal.

-The Audit log blade displays all of your operations, along with level, status, resource, and time details.
+The Audit logs blade displays all of your operations, along with level, status, resource, and time details.

-The details blade will display the available information related to the operation.
+The details blade will display the available information related to the restore operation.

 If you want to get started with Azure App Service before signing up for an Azure account, go to Try App Service, where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.